-After JC Penney department store closed its location in the failing Military Circle Mall, the City of Norfolk decided to pursue different uses for the space.
-Through a partnership with the Commonwealth of Virginia and the City of Norfolk, Movement Mortgage invested in the space to relocate its operations center.
-Tenant improvements involved the redevelopment of the former anchor store into leasable tenant space.
+After the JC Penney department store closed its location in the failing Military Circle Mall, the City of Norfolk decided to pursue different uses for the space.
+Through a partnership with the Commonwealth of Virginia and the City, Movement Mortgage, one of the fastest growing mortgage companies, chose the location for its operations center.

-The primary design concept was to convert a building with an internal focus — no windows and primary entrances oriented toward the internal mall and remote ends of the building — to an external focus.
+The design converted a building with an internal focus — no windows and primary entrances oriented toward the internal mall and remote ends of the building — to an external focus.
 This was achieved through making large openings in the exterior façade, replacing blank brick veneer and concrete masonry unit walls with large portions of glass curtainwall.
 These new openings bring natural light deep into the space, making a visual connection from the exterior to the interior and to the work activity happening within.

-The style and aesthetic of Movement Mortgage’s new office followed that of the company’s headquarters located in Indian Land, S.C.
-The industrial feel of featured wood tones, exposed ceilings, and the company’s distinctive red brand, added a sense of energy and strength to the atmosphere.
+The style and aesthetic of Movement Mortgage’s new office follow that of the company’s headquarters located in Indian Land, S.C.
+The industrial feel of featured wood tones, exposed ceilings, and the company’s distinctive red brand, add a sense of energy and strength to the atmosphere.